-As tax increases and oil prices conspire to raise the cost of fuel further, Motor Codes has compiled a selection of fuel saving tips to help you get maximum mileage out of your tank.
+As tax increases and oil prices conspire to raise the cost of fuel further, Motor Codes has compiled a selection of economical driving and fuel saving tips to help you get maximum mileage out of your tank.

 - Regular servicing of your vehicle is essential to ensure maximum operational efficiency.
 Oil grades can play a significant role in fuel consumption.
 Switching to an oil grade with a lower viscosity (within manufacturers guidelines) can benefit consumption.
 Fuel economy is not necessarily restricted to the engine either.
 Any mechanical imperfection can cause drag and increase fuel consumption.
 Make sure you use a reputable garage by using the Garage Finder.